-If you have been awarded a work-study grant and are looking for an opportunity to get practical experience in an environment that has more to offer than the traditional classroom setting, the Science Labs are for you.
+If you have been awarded a work-study grant and are looking for an opportunity to get practical experience in an environment with more to offer than the traditional classroom setting, the science labs are for you.

-Opportunities for cross-training exist in the areas of Physics, Biology, Chemistry, and Geo Sciences.
-Not only will this job give you a chance to make new friends, but it will also give you the opportunity to learn things that you would not encounter in the classroom setting.
-You may even find an aspect of science that is so interesting to you that you may want to pursue a minor, take part in an independent research project, or become involved in a faculty member's research laboratory.
+Opportunities for cross-training exist in the areas of physics, biology, chemistry, and geosciences.
+Not only will this job give you a chance to make new friends, but it will allow you to learn things that you would not encounter in the classroom setting.
+You may even find an aspect of science so interesting that you may want to pursue a minor, participate in an independent research project, or become involved in a faculty member's research laboratory.

 What kinds of jobs will I be doing?

-Students work on any number of small tasks that usually involve preparation, setup, and clean up of materials for labs.
+Students work on small tasks that usually involve preparation, setup, and clean-up of materials for labs.
 Students also maintain the appearance of the labs and stockroom areas.
 A clean and orderly environment gives others confidence that students learn and work in a safe lab environment.

 How many hours will I work?

-Students typically sign on for a 10-12 hour workweek and are expected to show up on time when scheduled.
+Students typically sign on for a ten- to twelve-hour workweek and are expected to show up on time when scheduled.
 Study time is available when tasks are complete, but this fluctuates depending on what is needed for a particular day or week.